 6. Customer Service:

 Handling inquiries related to the customers, attending their complaints and maintaining adequate customer relations is a key role to be played by the office manager.
 In addition to this, he must also process customer reports and maintain an updated customer record file to ensure that customers are served to an optimal level, and the company can earn revenue from both novel and existing clients.

 The office manager has to manage other general activities in the office.
 The manager must upkeep and maintain furniture and equipment.
 He must ensure timely payments of utility bills, maintain and order office supplies, troubleshoot systems, and computer problems and liaise with the IT team as and when needed to resolve troubles.

 Functions like to follow through maintenance contracts and agreements, researching delivery options and vendors for pricing as well as looking after other general office management activities are the other responsibilities of an office manager.

-Create an impressive Job Ad for the post, one that highlights major responsibilities and skills of the manger, which the company requires the most.
-Post that Ad template to distinct channels such as social networking sites, Job portals, newspapers and other platforms in your knowledge.
+Create an impressive Job Ad for the post, one that highlights the major responsibilities and skills of the manger, which the company requires the most.
+Post that Ad template to distinct channels such as social networking sites, job portals, newspapers and other platforms in your knowledge.

 Once you have shortlisted the candidates from received applications, it is then time to go through the resumes and scan them.
 Check for the experience, local, skills, qualifications and other essential before shortlisting an application.